szymor/anarch/README.md

 This game is suppost to be accessible, i.e. require only as many resources as necessarily needed, in order to run and compile even on "weak" and minimal computers, and to run long in the future, which is ensured by dropping dependencies and only relying on a C compiler, which will probably always be the highest priority piece of SW.
 After the technological collapse a C compiler will be the first SW we'll have to write, and with it this game will basically immediately be compilable.

+### How long did this take you to make?

+Depends from where you count.
+From my [first experiments with raycasting on Pokitto](https://talk.pokitto.com/t/pokitto-is-on-the-way-what-games-should-i-make/1266/64?u=drummyfish) it's some two years of relaxed evening programming, with taking quite long breaks.

 ### I can make this in "Unity" in a week.

 Firstly that's not a question and secondly you misunderstand the essence of this project.
 Your game will merely *look* the same, it will be an insult to good programming, it won't offer the same freedom, independence, portability, performance, beauty, it won't carry the message.